 Mineco were extremely proud and delighted to host the official opening of the Olovo mine on Thursday 10th May.
 The mine's "naming ceremony" was attended by Mr Nermin Dzindic, Minister of Energy,...
 More details »

 The trade initiative ‘Business is GREAT’ by UK Department for International Trade (DIT) invited a delegation of UK companies to participate in a trade roadshow to the Balkan countries, promoting UK...
 More details »

 Mineco was delighted to be the principle commercial sponsor at this year’s Diplomatic Winter Bazaar (DWB) held in Sarajevo.
 The bazaar is the largest diplomatic event in the country and aims to bring...
 More details »

-Established in 2003, Mineco now employs some 2000 people in 8 European countries.
+Established in 2003, Mineco now employs some 2,000 people in 8 European countries.
 Through our London, Moscow and Zug offices we procure, market and move non-ferrous & precious metals (including all of our own concentrates and metals).
-Mineco Ltd operates 3 base metal mines in South East Europe; Gross in Bosnia and Rudnik & Veliki Majdan in Serbia.
-Furthermore Mineco’s in-house Project Delivery Team are working on 3 development projects in the Region.
+Mineco Ltd operates 4 base metal mines in South East Europe; Gross in Bosnia and Rudnik, Veliki Majdan and Bosilegrad in Serbia.
+Furthermore Mineco’s in-house Project Delivery Team are working on several development projects in the Region.